 The Indiana Learning Evaluation Assessment Readiness Network measures what students know and are able to do at each grade level.
 Based on Indiana's Academic Standards, ILEARN provides a learning check-up to make sure students are on track and signal whether they need extra help.
-FOR TEST DATES, INFORMATION, AND VALUABLE SUPPLEMENTAL INFORMATION, WE ENCOURAGE YOU TO VISIT WWW.DOE.IN.GOV
+FOR TEST DATES, INFORMATION, AND VALUABLE SUPPLEMENTAL INFORMATION, WE ENCOURAGE YOU TO VISIT WWW.DOE.IN.GOV i-Ready is an online program for reading and/or mathematics that will help your student's teacher(s) determine your student's needs, personalize their learning, and monitor progress throughout the school year. i-Ready allows your teacher(s) to meet your student exactly where they are and provides data to increase your student's learning gains. iReady consists of two parts: Diagnostic and Personalized Instruction.

-The ILEARN Assessments are criterion-referenced assessments developed specifically for students completing their instruction in Math (Grades 3-8) English (Grades 3-8) Science (Grades 4 & 6) Social Studies (Grade 5).
+The ILEARN Assessments are criterion-referenced assessments developed specifically for students completing their instruction in Math (Grades3-8) English (Grades 3-8) Science (Grades 4 & 6) Social Studies (Grade 5).